rcobanov/Task2/README.md

-# Task 2 - Feature Flicks
+# List of components for Task 2 - Feature Flicks

-# Components

 ## MovieCards
 The component moviecards is used to show the movies as cards on the startpage.